cloud-agnost/agnost-website/docs/introduction/key-features.md

 throughout their projects.
 This feature enhances code quality and reduces the likelihood of type-related errors.

-## Full Control over Serverless Functions
+## Full Control over your API Servers

-Agnost empowers developers with full control over serverless functions, allowing them to efficiently manage and deploy serverless components within their applications.
-With Agnost, you can harness the benefits of serverless architecture while maintaining flexibility and customization in your functions.
+Agnost empowers developers with full control over your API servers, allowing them to efficiently manage and deploy their apps with ease.
+With Agnost, you can harness the benefits of serverless architecture while maintaining flexibility and customization in your app backends.